abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 of information involved as long as the different changes that is necessary execute on geographic and demographic data.

-With the first version of python code to make a census racial map basically what is necessary to do is set the geographic data with geometries of census tract and the demographic data of city or states.
+With it first version of code is possible make a census racial map.
+Basically what is necessary to do is: set the geographic data with geometries of census tract and the demographic data of city or states.

 ### Collecting the data

-The Brazilian Institute of Geography and Statistic (IBGE) is the institute responsible to production the information about the people in brazil how for example the information the total of people in each city in Brazil.
+The Brazilian Institute of Geography and Statistic (IBGE) is the institute responsible to production the information about the people in Brazil, how for example the information about the total of people in each city.

-The data used for this example is of Sao Paulo city that can be access in the web sites below,
+The data used for this example it is the Sao Paulo city and can be access in the web sites below,

 - Geographic data: http://downloads.ibge.gov.br/downloads_estatisticas.htm
 - Demographic data: ftp://geoftp.ibge.gov.br/malhas_digitais/censo_2010/

 ### The geographic data

-The geographic data of Sao Paulo city is a shapefile with 18.953 geometries of census tract.
+The geographic data of Sao Paulo city it is a shapefile with 18.953 geometries of census tract.
 Normally each geometry of census tract has an average of 230 homes or 700 peoples.

 #####Census track of Sao Paulo city
 ![sample censu sampa](http://i.imgur.com/4GzK7SX.png)

 ### The demographic data
-The demographic data is a csv file with the information about the ethnicity, gender and age.
+The demographic data it is a csv file with the information about the ethnicity, gender and age.
-For this example was used only information about ethnicity that are the variables V002 (white people), V003 (black people), V004 (yellow people), V005 (parda people) and V006 (indigenous people).
+For this example was used only information about ethnicity.
+It's the variables V002 (white people), V003 (black people), V004 (yellow people), V005 (parda people) and V006 (indigenous people).

 #####Sample demographic data